security-notes/infobyte-faraday-wiki/Architecture.md

 Centric approach.
 The client talks almost exclusively with the server, and the server is used to syncronize the state of the program between instances.

-Faraday uses SQLAlchemy to map objects to relational databases.
-We support and recommend PostgreSQL as a database engine.
+Faraday uses PostgreSQL as a database engine.

 The server provides everything else using a REST API.
 You can also make queries over the relational databse structured according to our Host/Services/Vulnerability models (server/models.py).
 Our